Boshen/top-github-dependents-by-stars/README.md

 # top-github-dependents-by-stars

-A TypeScript CLI tool and API for sorting GitHub repository dependents by stars.
+A CLI tool and API for sorting GitHub repository dependents by stars.
 Find out which popular projects depend on your repository!

 ## Features